Khitan people: Religion

 The Pagoda of Fogong Temple, built in 1056.

 The Khitans practiced shamanism in which animals played an important role.
 Hunters offered a sacrifice to the spirit of the animal they were hunting and wore a pelt from the same animal during the hunt.
 There were festivals to mark the catching of the first fish and wild goose, and annual sacrifices of animals to the sky, earth, ancestors, mountains, rivers, and others.
 Every male member of the Khitan would sacrifice a white horse, white sheep, and white goose during the Winter solstice.

 When a Khitan nobleman died, burnt offerings were sacrificed at the full and new moons.
 The body was exposed for three years in the mountains, after which the bones would be cremated.
 The Khitan believed that the souls of the dead rested at a place called the Black Mountain, near Rehe Province.

 Khitan tents always faced east, and they revered the sun, but the moon did not have a large role in their religion.
 They also practiced a form of divination where they went to war if the shoulder blade of a white sheep cracked while being heated (scapulimancy).

 Women

-Khitan women hunted, rode horses and practiced archery.
-They did not practice foot binding, which started becoming popular among the Han during the Song dynasty.
-The Khitan practiced polygamy and generally preferred marriage within the tribe, but it was not unknown for an Emperor to take wives from other groups, such as the Han, Koreans, and Turkic tribes.
+Warrior women

+Khitan women were taught how to hunt, rode horses, practiced archery, and managed family herds, flocks, finances, and property when their husbands were at war.
+Upper-class women were able to hold governmental and military posts.
+A number of elite women such as Shulü Ping (Empress Yingtian), her niece Xiao Wen (Empress Jing'an), and grand-niece Xiao Yanyan (Empress Chengtian) took part in military affairs, accompanied the emperor in battle, commanded their own armies, and went hunting.
+During the Qara Khitai period, Khitan women held uniquely high positions and military power.
+In one recorded incident, Khitan women were told to put on men's clothing and fight in battle.
+This type of behavior was not unknown among other neighboring peoples during the time and could be found in Turkic and Mongol society as well.
+However, none of the warrior women other than Khitans ruled in their own name.
+Han Chinese living under the Liao dynasty were not forced to adopt Khitan practices, and while some Han Chinese did, many did not.